kubernetes/website/content/en/blog/_posts/2023-12-07-a-demo-of-webassembly-and-wasi-on-kubernetes/index.md

 On Docker Hub, you can notice that the size of the image created this time is only 989.89 KB (after compression), which is only a quarter of the size of the previously built `wasm-demo-app:slim` image.

-{{< figure src="03-wasm-module-image-vs-linux-container-image.png" caption="Figure 3: Wasm module image compared to Linux container image" >}}
+{{< figure src="03-wasm-module-image-vs-linux-container-image.png" alt="The diagram shows the size of the WebAssembly module image is a quarter of the Linux container image for the same application." caption="Figure 3: Wasm module image compared to Linux container image" >}}

 Next, I will individually demonstrate how to run Wasm modules through both low-level and high-level container runtimes.